 National Certification for Surgical Technologists

 Even in states where national certification is not required, some training programs will require that surgical technologists sit for the national exam before graduating.
 This exam is provided by the National Board of Surgical Technology and Surgical Assisting (NBSTSA).
-Becoming a CST with the NBSTSA shows that you are knowledgeable within the field and able to function in your role independently.
+Becoming a CST with the National Board of Surgical Technology and Surgical Assisting shows that you are knowledgeable within the field and able to function in your role independently.
 In states where this is not a requirement, having this certification could still potentially lead to higher pay.

 You will need to pay a $290 fee to sit for this exam.
-Additionally, you’ll need to provide proof that you’ve successfully completed a surgical tech training program that is either accredited by the CAAHEP or the ABHES or provided by the military.
-Every four years, you will need to either retake the exam or provide proof that you’ve completed 60 credit hours of coursework over the four-year period between exams.
+Additionally, you’ll need to provide proof that you’ve completed a surgical tech training program that is either accredited by the CAAHEP or the ABHES or provided by the military.
+Every four years, you will need to either retake the exam or provide proof that you’ve completed 60 credit hours of coursework over the four years between exams.
 This shows your continued competence and allows you to keep your certification.

-In 2016, the Projections Managing Partnership (PMP) reported that there were 440 surgical technologists working in New Hampshire.
+In 2016, the Projections Managing Partnership (PMP) reported that 440 surgical technologists were working in New Hampshire.
 By 2026, the PMP expects that number to jump to 490.

 Working as a Surgical Technologist in New Hampshire